May Theilgaard Watts: Education and early career

 Theilgard began her teaching career in 1911, at the age of 18, as a public school teacher.
-She taught at several locations in northeastern Illinois between 1911–1924: Midlothian, Arlington Heights, Wilmette, and her alma mater in Chicago, Lake View High School.
+She taught at several locations in northeastern Illinois between 1911 and 1924: Midlothian, Arlington Heights, Wilmette, and her alma mater in Chicago, Lake View High School.

 She attended college during the summers at the University of Chicago, where she studied botany and ecology under Henry Chandler Cowles.
 In 1916, Watts went on a field trip with Cowles and other ecology students that "toured the Lake Superior region...In five weeks, the party visited sixteen towns, observed climax forests, hydrarch, bog, xerarch, and retrogressive successions, and identified numerous plants.
 When she returned home, [she] transformed her field notes into an eighty-seven-page expedition notebook with hand-drawn maps, photographs, and plant lists."
 Watts has credited Cowles as a great inspiration in her later works.

 She graduated in 1918 from the University of Chicago with a Bachelor of Science and was elected to Phi Beta Kappa.
 She married Raymond Watts, an engineer and aviator, on December 27, 1924.
 Watts studied at the School of the Art Institute of Chicago in 1925.